whaleen/jekyll-forestry-snipcart/README.md

 Note above that templates calls for 'products'.
 This needs to be created and will reside in /.forestry/front_matter/templates/products.yml

 I suggest you build this frontmatter template using the forestry gui.

+You will need to create a new layout for the collection and provide this as a hidden field with the default value using it's name.

+In this case:

+/_layouts/products.html